scans analyzed for the report

 We examined the security of open source software components as a part of our analysis of Java applications.
 88% of Java applications had at least one component-based vulnerability.

-Chris Wysopal, Veracode co-founder and CA Veracode CTO, explains in this video how open source components create opportunities and risks for organizations, and shares advice for minimizing the impacts of open source vulnerabilities.
+Chris Wysopal, CA Veracode co-founder and CA Veracode CTO, explains in this video how open source components create opportunities and risks for organizations, and shares advice for minimizing the impacts of open source vulnerabilities.

 The State of Software Security report provides a richness and scope of application scanning data unparalleled in the AppSec industry.
 This year’s report looks back over several years’ worth of data, allowing us to plot trends and identify best practices.
 We found that long-running programs perform best.
 Programs that have been around for 10 years had a 35% better OWASP pass rate than those in place for a year or less.